Jerry Garcia: Legacy

+Seattle rock band Soundgarden released their instrumental "Jerry Garcia's Finger" in 1995 on their EP Songs From the Superunknown.
+They released it again in 1996 as the b-side to their single "Pretty Noose".

 Shortly after Garcia's death, astronomers Simon Radford and Ed Olszewski named an asteroid that orbits between Mars and Jupiter after him in November 1995.
 Tom Gehrels, who had originally discovered the asteroid in 1985 but never named it, offered it to them for the occasion.

-In 1998, a newly discovered species of roach was named Cryptocercus garciai after Garcia.
+In 1998, Drs.
+Craig A. Burnside and Srinivas Kambhampati named their newly discovered species of wood roach Cryptocercus garciai after Garcia.

-In 2000, the network NBC broadcast an animated sitcom, God, the Devil and Bob, which featured a "God" character based on Garcia's appearance.
-Amid backlash from religious groups and low ratings, the series was cancelled after four episodes.
+In 2000, NBC broadcast an animated sitcom, God, the Devil and Bob, in which the character of "God" resembled Garcia.
+Backlash from religious groups led twenty-two stations to refuse to air the series.
+It was cancelled after four episodes due to low ratings.

 In 2003, Rolling Stone ranked Jerry Garcia 13th in its list of the 100 Greatest Guitarists of All Time.